brendanjwh/airC-DC/README.md

 ## Best Practices
 To play guitar and bass- it is best to use lime green to trigger the notes and strum.
 - Three feet away from your laptop computer is the best distance in order to get the most out of the motion capture technology.
+- In order to be able to play the bass and guitar, lime gloves or socks are needed.

 ## Built With